JuliaPlots/Plots.jl/docs/immerse_examples.md

 Use the `axis` or `axiss` arguments.

-Note: This is only supported with Qwt right now
+Note: Currently only supported with Qwt and PyPlot

 ```julia
 plot(Vector[randn(100),randn(100) * 100]; axiss=[:left,:right],ylabel="LEFT",yrightlabel="RIGHT")